WTW93: Everyone Is a Complete Idiot Except Bill Maher

 And then you try and get males and females to switch and try and do each other's events and how challenging that is.

-Like that is such an interesting thing.
+Like that is such an interesting idea.

 And it's a great example.

-Yeah, great example because like which one is gymnastics?
+Because like which one is gymnastics?

-Yeah, it's like who's better at gymnastics?
+It's like who's better at gymnastics?

-Well, it's what we decide is what humans it's what society decides.
+It's what humans, it's what society decides.

 Now, I think that's a totally reasonable, interesting thing to think about.

-However, my personal view as a sportsman and looking at the evidence is that I think that is true, but not quite true enough to fully dismiss this idea of differences between men and women's sports.
+However, my personal view as a sportsman and looking at the evidence is that I think that is true, but not quite true enough to fully dismiss this idea of differences between men and women sports.

-Because it would be hard to conceive of many sports, enough sports, like there's there's a gajillion sports, and if you Google it, all the records are held by men.
+Because it would be hard to conceive of many sports, enough sports.

-Like it's just across the board and the place where women start to have an advantage.
+And the place where women start to have an advantage.

 I'm looking at this and I laugh because it's like after events get past 196 miles.